 Please note that overcoming speaker’s anxiety is not a part of what we offer.
 If you feel very uncomfortable with public speaking there are courses available through the Student Welfare office about overcoming speaker’s anxiety.

-Preparing for an oral presentation is like any other assignment- it needs to be planned and researched before you present it.
-It is important to think about the organization, structure, content and language of your presentation.
-Other important areas to consider are how to prepare for and deliver an oral presentation as well as thinking about visual aids.
+Our tutoring sessions are intended to help students to prepare, structure and deliver an effective presentation.
+Preparing for an oral presentation is like any other assignment-it needs to be planned and researched before your present it.
+It is important to think about the organization, structure, content and delivery of your presentation.

 Before the tutoring session you need to share your material with us.
-For example you may send us a draft of the structure, your manuscript, your slide show or a recording of your oral presentation, depending on what we have agreed to focus on.
-When you are preparing your presentation please take a look at our online resources for inspiration or guidance.
+For example, you may want to send us a draft of the structure, your manuscript, your slide show or a recording of your presentation.
+It is also helpful for us to see the assignment instructions in order for us to understand the task.

 A tutoring session takes approximately 60 minutes.
 You will get specific feedback on the material you have sent us but we will also give general advice on how you can improve your presentation.
-We may talk about the importance of a strong beginning and a strong conclusion, being able to speak freely without reading your notes word for word or using visual aids in an effective way.
+Some examples of what we may talk about are: how to give a strong introduction and conclusion, transitioning smoothly throughout your presentation or having an effective delivery style.

-Please note that the Academic Support Centre does not proofread texts, which includes presentation slides and manuscripts.
+Please note that that Academic Support Centre does not proofread texts, which includes presentation slides and manuscripts.

 After a tutoring session